Chrysler's new minivan bets on a millennial baby boom

 “Hybrids are absolutely essential for the future development of vehicles,” Fiat Chrysler Chief Executive Sergio Marchionne said recently.
 Most of the company’s fleet would be using that technology by 2023, he said.

-Fiat Chrysler’s fleet fuel economy trails U.S. rivals General Motors and Ford, according to WardsAuto, which provides data used by the U.S. government for economic analysis.
+Fiat Chrysler’s fleet fuel economy trails U.S. rivals General Motors (GM.N) and Ford (F.N), according to WardsAuto, which provides data used by the U.S. government for economic analysis.
 The company offers only one electric vehicle and Marchionne regularly jokes about selling the battery-powered Fiat 500 at a loss to satisfy California regulators.
-(Additional reporting By Joseph White; Editing by Bill Rigby)